kdgosik/WDL_Tasks/README.md

 npm run dev:server
 ```

-Navigate to [localhost:4000/graphql](localhost:4000/graphql) where you can execute queries.
+Navigate to <a href="http://localhost:4000/graphql">http://localhost:4000/graphql</a> where you can execute queries.
 Here is an example one to get started.

 ```
 {